zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 3. If the *Name Servers* set is empty, then output an empty set and exit these test procedures.

-4. Extract the set of [out-of-bailiwick] name server names from *Name Servers* ("OOB Names").
+4. Extract the set of [Out-Of-Bailiwick] name server names from *Name Servers* ("OOB Names").

 3. Get the IP addresses for name server names in *OOB Names* by using Method